Hardware-Accelerated Algorithm for Complex Function Roots Density Graph Plotting: Architecture of Our Design

 \section{Architecture of Our Design}

-To accelerate both the root-finding process and the visualization process, we propose an open-source hardware-accelerated algorithm architecture that processes a batch of N polynomials—typically $N \sim 10^9$ or more—with high throughput.
-This architecture efficiently computes and visualizes the aggregated distribution of all polynomial roots, offering a scalable and computationally efficient solution to the zero-distribution visualization problem.

-Figure \ref{fig:overview_of_ourwork} illustrates the architecture of our design.
-We employ a Task Next Step Scheduler to manage and update the algorithm progress of each matrix.
+Fig. \ref{fig:overview_of_ourwork} illustrates the architecture of our design.
+We employ a Task Next Step Scheduler (Fig. \ref{fig:status_transition_logic}) to manage and update the algorithm progress of each matrix.
 The PE (Processing Element) Core is a non-blocking pipeline.
 During each pass, one or more internal modules are activated to operate on the matrix, while the inactive modules effectively serve as data buffers.
 This design eliminates the need for an additional memory pool to store intermediate states.

 At the input port of the PE Core, whenever a pipeline gap is detected, the Input Selector prioritizes accepting a task issued from the Task Next Step Scheduler.
-Otherwise, it fetches a new input from the external source and initiates a new task of Algorithm (\ref{alg:QR_Iter_with_single_shift}).
+Otherwise, it fetches a new input from the external source and initiates a new task of Alg.~\ref{alg:QR_Iter_with_single_shift}.
 If a task satisfies the termination condition after a pass to the PE Core, the eigenvalue results will be written into the FIFO cache within only one cycle to avoid pipeline blocking.
 Finally, the results stored in FIFO cache will be converted into pixel coordinates on the screen and be written into the video memory for visualizing.

-The PE core is composed of four major modules in the pipeline order: 1.
-Diagonal Shift (Subtract), 2.
-Givens Rotation, 3.
-Matrix Multiplication, 4.
-Diagonal Shift (Add).
+The PE core is composed of four major modules in the pipeline order.
 The Diagonal Shift modules are triggered only when the input matrix is at the beginning or end of a QR iteration; they add or subtract the shift value $s=a_{m-1,m-1}$ to the diagonal values of the matrix.
 The Givens Rotation module calculates a pair of rotation parameters $(c,\, s)$ based on matrix entries located at positions $(i,\, j)$ and $(i-1,\, j)$.
-The Matrix Multiplication module is specialized to perform only $ax + by$ operations, reflecting the fact that we only apply the $2 \times 2$ submatrices of $Q_i$ or $Q_i^H$, which affects only two rows or two columns.

-Naturally, a single pass through the PE Core is not sufficient to complete all operations of the algorithm.
-We illustrate this with a simulation of a single QR iteration in the Algorithm (\ref{alg:QR_Iter_with_single_shift}).

-During the first pass of matrix $A$ through the PE Core, the following modules are activated: Diagonal Shift (Subtract), Givens Rotation, and Matrix Multiplication:
+The Matrix Multiplication module contains $2n$ submodules of $ax + by$.